-James Miller is the inaugural Professor of Humanities, Co-Director of the Humanities Research Center, and Chair of the Arts and Humanities Division at Duke Kunshan University.
+James Miller is the inaugural Professor of Humanities, Co-Director of the Humanities Research Center, and Associate Dean for Interdisciplinary Strategy at Duke Kunshan University.
 He is also Editor-in-chief of Worldviews: Global Religions, Cultures, and Ecology.

 Duke Kunshan University is a new joint venture university created by Duke University (USA) and Wuhan University (China) with an innovative, interdisciplinary liberal arts and science curriculum.
 Its first undergraduates will graduate in 2022.